 Broadly, Kris studies Black feminism, beauty, and Black popular culture.

-She is completing her Doctorate in African American and African Studies at Michigan State University, with a graduate specialization in Women’s and Gender Studies.
+She completed her doctorate in African American and African Studies at Michigan State University, with specialization in Women’s and Gender Studies, in May 2019.
 Her dissertation research examines cultural representations of Black women, specifically questions around standards of beauty and depictions of Black natural hair.

 At the intersection of social media usage, a trend in organic products, Black female celebrities “going natural,” and a widespread interest in do-it-yourself culture, the late 2000s opened a space for Black American women to stop chemically straightening their hair via products known as “relaxers” and begin to wear their hair natural.
 This trend has resulted in an Internet-based cultural phenomenon now known as the “natural hair movement.”
 Within the context of this natural hair movement, new conversations around standards of beauty, hair politics, and Black women’s embodiment have flourished within the public sphere—largely aided by new media.

-Her project maps these conversations, by exploring contemporary expressions of Black women’s natural hair within cultural production.
+Her research maps these conversations, by exploring contemporary expressions of Black women’s natural hair within cultural production.

 Using textual and content analysis, Kris investigates various sites of inquiry: natural hair product advertisements and Internet representations, as well as the ways Black women’s hair texture is evoked in recent song lyrics, television scenes, and non-fiction prose by Black women.
 Each of these sites of inquiry—“hair moments”—offers a complex articulation of the ways Back women experience, share, and negotiate the historically fraught terrain that is Eurocentric standards of beauty and racialized body politics.